ysig/GraKeL/README.md

 --------------------------------------------------------------------------------
 > [!NOTE]
 > **GraKeL needs your support!**
-> Our goal with GraKeL was to have a stable library but as tools change it requires maintenance:
+> Our goal with GraKeL was to have a stable library for graph kernels but as tools change it requires maintenance:
 > Lots of libraries change requiring constant pull requests to keep up with newer python/numpy versions,
 > or for example modernizing our ci-cycle was not finalized and the owner currently lacks knowledge and time to go over changes.
 > If there is a community of researchers that want to be part of grakel's support please reach out,
-> to ioannis<dot>siglidis<at>enpc<dot>fr and we would be happy to gradually move you into maintenance.
+> to ioannis dot siglidis at enpc dot fr and we would be happy to gradually move you into maintenance.
 > Thank you! 💕

 [![Pypi Versions](https://img.shields.io/pypi/pyversions/grakel.svg)](https://pypi.org/pypi/grakel/)